donnyroufs/leaguedex.app/README.md

 Example generating a spec from a feature:
 > npx @amiceli/vitest-cucumber --feature tests/features/coaching.feature --space tests/features/coaching.spec.ts --spec tests/coaching.spec.ts

-## Todos

-- [ ] Create our new GameMonitor
-  - This means we turn the game event game started into a domain event and never include it to the game events in state
-  - The gamedetectionservice gets removed
-  - we emit:
-    - GameStartedEvent
-    - GameStoppedEvent
-    - GameTickEvent
-      - Has current game state
-      - Has a dependency on GameStateAssembler
-- [ ] We make our game state assembler functional
-  - This means that our GameObjectiveTracker will be used here.
-And also renamed to DragonTracker/DragonProcessor I think.

 ## **Phase 3: Service Extraction (Dependencies Matter)**
 5. **Create Missing Domain Service**